 No more than two pieces in the portfolio may come from the same class or Foundation area.
 Students typically will be expected to submit work from at least three different types of classes.
-Students may revise work from their IC classes before submitting it to the 2nd Year WOC Portfolio.
-Stipulations for revising work are described in the 2nd Year WOC Portfolio handbook.
+Students may revise work from their IC classes before submitting it to the Second Year WOC Portfolio.
+Stipulations for revising work are described on the Second Year WOC Portfolio website.

 Students will select pieces on their own, write the cover letter, and submit the portfolio; this is not to be a requirement attached to any course.
-The portfolio will be due on the last day of finals of the spring semester each year.
-No late portfolios will be accepted for evaluation that year.
+The Second Year WOC Portfolio is be due by 4 p.m. on the last day of finals each semester.
+No late portfolios will be accepted.